 Chateau La Clotte Vineyards, Terroir, Grapes, Winemaking

-The 4 hectare vineyard of Chateau La Clotte is planted to 80% Merlot, 15% Cabernet Franc and 5% Cabernet Sauvignon.
+The small, 4-hectare vineyard of Chateau La Clotte is planted to 80% Merlot, 15% Cabernet Franc and 5% Cabernet Sauvignon.
 Located just behind the St. Emilion village, due east, not far from Chateau Ausone, the vineyard is on the limestone plateau of Saint Emilion.
-They occupy one of the higher elevations in the appellation.
+They occupy one of the higher elevations in the appellation, reaching up to 75 meters at its peak.

 They also have a small parcel of vines placed just behind the small house.
 The terroir is clay with limestone soils.

 The vines are old.
-On average, they are close to 40 years of age.
+On average, they are over 55 years of age.
 The vines are planted to a density of 6,500 plants per hectare.
 The hillside vineyard can be easily divided into 12 separate parcels.
-In total, the estate owns 20 hectares of land, but most of their holdings are not suitable for cultivation.

-To produce the wine of Chateau La Clotte, after a cold pre-fermentation maceration, the grapes are fermented in temperature controlled stainless steel vats.
+To produce the wine of Chateau La Clotte, after cold pre-fermentation maceration, the grapes are fermented in temperature-controlled stainless steel vats.

 During the alcoholic fermentation, the wine of Chateau La Clotte receives 4 pump-overs per day, punching down and delestage, which is the process of racking and returning.
 Malolactic fermentation takes place in 50% new, French oak barrels.